One-Loop Correction to the AdS/BCFT Partition Function in the Three Dimensional Pure Gravity: A tree-Level Partition Function of a BTZ black hole with ETW branes

-where N is the 3-dim bulk region, Q is the ETW brane and M is the a conformal boundary placed at $r=R$, which we later take $R\rightarrow\infty$. $S_{ct}=\int_{M}\sqrt{h}$ is a counterterm constructed from only induced geometric quantity \citep{Balasubramanian:1999re}.
-Firstly consider computing the induced metric and the extrinsic curvature at $r=R$ surface.
-After some computations we get
+where $N$ is the three-dimensional bulk region, $Q$ is the ETW brane and $M$ is the conformal boundary placed at $r=R$, which we later take $R\rightarrow\infty$. $S_{ct}=\int_{M}\sqrt{h}$ is a counter-term constructed only from induced geometric quantities \citep{Balasubramanian:1999re}.